Essay writing is what many students view as the hardest part of college.

 The vast majority of professors, if contacted during work hours in a professional way, will do their best to clarify an essay’s requirements for you.
 After all, it’s in their best interest for you to learn their lessons and succeed in their class.

 Our next tip covers an area some professors will be much more strict about than others: research.
 This is an area some students spend hours more than is necessary and where others don’t spend enough time.
 Both these groups need to adjust their habits.

 First, as a rule, don’t use sources that aren’t from scholarly-reviewed.
 While it isn’t a perfect solution, focusing on books and sources from the databases most colleges give their students access to is a good starting point.

-You’ll also want to learn how to navigate a database to find relevant results quicker.
+You’ll also want to learn how to navigate a database to find relevant results quickly.
 Every database is different but most have vaguely similar search functions and the ability to filter out old sources and those that aren’t peer-reviewed.

 As for once you find a source that seems like it may work, you usually don’t actually have to read the entire source.
-For most essays, skimming it to see if it has information you can use and focusing in on what you find tends to work fine enough.
+For most essays, skimming it to see if it has the information you can use and focusing on what you find tends to work fine enough.

 The caveat to this is that you want to make sure the source doesn’t contradict or disprove the passage you’re going to cite.
 Remember, context is key; you want anything you quote or paraphrase to be representative of what the source actually is saying.